 A priority for the consortium is addressing performance and achievement gaps in our efforts we will focus on the identified gaps for all students, and especially for special populations defined in the law.
-A career navigator position is being funded through our small SMEC (Southern Minnesota Educational Consortium) Schools to help give access to our special poulations with resources for their future careers.
-Activities include career exploration activities, college fairs, career fairs and is the conduit for job shadowing/internship/WBL experiences.
+The regional career navigators will help our special populations to access resources for their future careers.
+Activities include career exploration activities, college fairs, career fairs and is also the conduit for job shadowing/internship/WBL experiences.
 These activities will help with our Post Program Placement and WBL indicators.
-The career navigator position will be funded under Reserve funds but is a priority of the CLNA.
-This consortium serves many students identified as special populations from four of our smaller schools.
+The career navigators will be funded from other sources and are a priority of the CLNA for both secondary and postsecondary.
+The college is adding a career navigator position from other funds.